 We offer a unique debt solution service that is partnered with Equifax, a world leader in providing consumer credit report data.
 This means we can provide instant access to all your major debt without you having to search through paperwork.
 Furthermore, we have gained the support of the NatWest Accelerator Programme for business and have a multiyear relationship with the organisation.
 We have extensive and unique knowledge of personal finances that goes far beyond debt solutions – so you can trust that you are in safe hands.

-We have debt specialist on hand who could write off up to 81% your debt
+We have debt specialists on hand who could write off up to 81% of your debt

-With our unique technology we can find all your major debts with few click
+With our unique technology we can find all of your major debts within a few clicks

-CCS Collect Debt Collectors works with a variety of creditors to collect unpaid debts.
+CCS Collect Debt Collectors works with various creditors to collect unpaid debts.
 This includes banks, credit card companies, medical care providers, and businesses.
 They also work with landlords and other individuals to collect overdue rent payments.
 Additionally, they provide debt collection services for government agencies such as local councils, HM Revenue & Customs (HMRC), and the Department for Work & Pensions.

 How do they collect a debt?

-When attempting to collect a debt, CCS Collect Debt Collectors employ a number of methods.
+When attempting to collect a debt, CCS Collect Debt Collectors employ several methods.
 This includes calling the debtor directly and sending them letters of demand.
 In addition, they may also use court action to obtain a judgement against the debtor.

 Rights of Consumers When Dealing with Debt Collectors